 Exercises for Parkinson's

-Publisher: Singapore General Hospital
+By the Singapore General Hospital

 These three, 7-minute exercise videos for those with Parkinson's begin with good advice about when and how you should do the exercises demonstrated.
 Videos focus on flexibility, balance, strength.
 There is also a video with movement tips.

-Publisher: The Fit RV
+By The Fit RV

 While these workouts are not specifically for PD, several folks with PD have recommended them to us.
 Eighty-four archived workouts by fitness trainer and wellness coach Stephanie.
 Videos include stretches, exercise bands, small space workouts, yoga, couples stretches, 'no jumping' jump rope workouts, and more.

-Publisher: Parkinson's Foundation
+By the Parkinson's Foundation